apalache-mc/apalache/docs/src/adr/002adr-types.md

     msgs' = ms \union {m}
 ```

-You have to follow three rules:
+The use of the dummy operator is a convention followed to simplify reasoning
+about where type aliases belong, and to ensure all aliases are located in one
+place.
+The `<PREFIX>` convention protects against name clashes when the  module
+is extended or instantiated.

+The actual rules around the placement of the `@typeAlias` annotation allows more
+flexibility:

 1. You can define a type alias with `@typeAlias` anywhere you can define a `@type`.

 1. The names of type aliases must be unique in a module.

 1. There is no scoping for aliases within a module.
-Even if an alias is defined deep in a tree of LET-IN definitions, it
+Even if an alias is defined
-   can be references at any level in the module.
+   deep in a tree of LET-IN definitions, it can be references at any level in
+   the module.

 ## 3. Example